Skip to content

 Day 12 – Saturday, February 7, 2026

 The night was really peaceful, nobody bothered me.
 I saw wonderful flowers decorating this tiny settlement.
-Later, I asked how these settlments finance the modern playgrounds and the public parks.
+Later, I asked how these settlements finance the modern playgrounds and the public parks.
 The answer was that it is the mining companies that finance these.
-Approximately 12% of Chile´s GDP comes from mining - with coopper, lithium, gold and silver being the main prodcuts.
+Approximately 12% of Chile´s GDP comes from mining – with copper, lithium, gold and silver being the main products.

 Pretty

-Here is a line in the musical Evita which reads: "It seems crazy, but you must believe, there was nothing calculated, nothing planned".
-This could be my motto for this - and actually all of - my biking trips.
-In the in the morning I chatted with a friend and told her that the Ataxama desert was still about 1,000 km norht of me...
+Here is a line in the musical Evita which reads: “It seems crazy, but you must believe, there was nothing calculated, nothing planned.”
+This could be my motto for this – and actually all of – my biking trips.
+In the morning I chatted with a friend and told her that the Atacama desert was still about 1,000 km north of me...

 Atacama